Is Valentine's Day Really About Love?

 Martin G. Collins

-Martin Collins, reiterating that St. Valentine's Day is a shameless syncretism, an attempt to blend pagan rites with Christian observances, asserts that the practice started as a lewd, sensual festival in Rome.
+St. Valentine's Day is a shameless syncretism, an attempt to blend pagan rites with Christian observances.
+The practice started as a lewd, sensual festival in Rome.
 Lupercalia is an archaic rite connected with fertility, honoring Venus, the goddess of sexual love.
 The Roman Catholic Church, in an effort to attract pagan converts, began to attach 'Christian' significance, claiming that the purification of Mary occurred on February 14th.
 Saint Valentine of Rome was a priest imprisoned for performing weddings for Christian soldiers who had been forbidden to marry by the government of Rome.
 Protestants, who did not care for the worship of saints, were nevertheless pleased to blend the trappings of pagan culture with 'Christian' tradition.
 Sadly, every pagan rite practiced has been adopted and allegedly 'sanctified' by giving it religious significance, despite God's warning in Deuteronomy 12 not to mix the worship of God with pagan customs, lest one participate in demon worship.